mejiamejialex/mejiamejialex/README.md

 - 👋 Hi, I’m @mejiamejialex
 - 👀 I’m interested in sports
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning R and Data Journalism
 - 💞️ I’m looking to collaborate on anything sports related
 - 📫 How to reach me by email: mejiamejialex@gmail.com